ALPHAINVESTO

 Cryptocurrency trading involves substantial risk of loss and is not suitable for every investor.
 The value of digital assets can fluctuate significantly, and you may lose more than your initial investment when using leverage.
 Never trade with money you cannot afford to lose.

 Alpha Investo provides market analysis and educational content only.
 We do not provide personalised financial advice, manage client funds, or execute trades on behalf of members.
 All trading decisions are yours alone.
-Past performance, including our published win rate, does not guarantee future results.
+Past performance, including our published hit rate, does not guarantee future results.

 Always conduct your own research and consult a qualified financial advisor before making investment decisions.
 For full details, review our Risk Disclosure & Compliance page.